 Clear a Key

 You can switch from BYOK to managed mode at any time.
-This clears the stored key and starts using Rigbox-managed credits instead.Switching modes takes effect on the next AI API call - no workspace restart required.
+This starts routing through Rigbox-managed credits again:Mode changes take effect on the next AI API call.
+A new provider key requires a workspace restart to be injected.

 Set Defaults for New Workspaces